dansimko/sam-fw-tool/README.md

 	# ./repack.sh -f path/to/your/zip/firmware

 The zip archive will be extracted to current working directory.
-Fortunately, you can use bot flags at the same time:
+Fortunately, you can use both flags at the same time:

 	# ./repack.sh -d path/to/your/working/dir -f path/to/your/zip/firmware

+By default, the resulting files will be stored in `pwd`/firmware, this can be overriden using -o flag:

+	# ./repack.sh -o output/path